 - Provide informational materials written by the IRA provider, as long as the materials do not suggest any endorsement by the employer.

 However, the employer should make clear that its involvement in the program is limited to collecting employee contributions and promptly sending them to the IRA provider.

 Operating a Payroll Deduction IRA

 Generally, any employee who performs services for the business (or “employer”) can be eligible to participate.
 The decision to participate is up to the employee and an IRA may not be appropriate for all individuals.
 The employees should understand that they have the same opportunity to contribute to an IRA outside the payroll deduction program and that the employer is not providing any additional benefit to employees who participate.

 Each employee determines the amount they want deducted for contribution to their IRA.
-Participants are always 100 percent vested in (have ownership in) all of the funds in their IRAs.
+Employees are always 100 percent vested in (have ownership in) all of the funds in their IRAs.

 Participant loans are not permitted.
 Withdrawals are permitted anytime, but they are subject to income taxes (except for certain distributions from nondeductible IRAs and Roth IRAs).
 If the employee is under age 59½, there may also be a 10 percent additional tax.

-Employees’ tax-deferred contributions are limited to $5,000 for 2012 and $5,500 for 2013 (see www.irs.gov/retirement for annual updates).
+Employees’ contributions are limited to $5,500 for 2014 and 2015 (see irs.gov/retirement for annual updates).
 Additional “catch-up” contributions are permitted for employees age 50 or over.
-This special catch-up amount is currently limited to $1,000 per year.
+This special catch-up amount is limited to $1,000 per year.

 The employees control where their money is invested and they also bear the investment risk.
 The financial institution holding the IRA manages the funds.
 An employee may move the IRA assets from one IRA provider to another.
 The employee should be made aware that the employer does not guarantee or promise any rate of return.
 The employer is merely acting as a conduit.